hw5711/Search_Web_Page/README.md

 This is a school project of creating a webpage with a search function.
 The oracle database is on the school server.
 step1: login the server: ssh h_w85@newfirebird.cs.txstate.edu
-step2: upload source code and data file(expdat.dmp)
+step2: upload source code and data file(expdat.dmp), use sqlplus H_W/PASS@CSDBORA to check if data is available
 step3: To get the sampe3 as example form: " cp "$ORACLE_HOME"/precomp/demo/proc MYPATH
-step 4: Modify the database login info in the sample3 step 5: Compile the sample3 file: make -f demo_proc64.mk sample3 step 6: Follow the below steps and config the program.
+step 4: Modify the database login info in the sample3 step 5: Compile the sample3 file: make -f demo_proc64.mk sample3 , use ./sample to test if the result is correct step 6: Follow the below steps and config the program.